 The research raises concerns about the significant number of patients who had received the wrong types of inhalers and the fact that some health professionals were not even identifying warning signs that could cause asthma to develop into a potentially dangerous condition.
 Even though asthma is a relatively common condition and people think it doesn’t represent an immediate danger, Asthma UK warns that this is not always the case and many lives are actually at risk.

 We believe that many of these situations can be prevented if patients learn how to better manage their condition.
 Small details make a big difference when it comes to treatment, therefore all patients should focus on certain elements when receiving their medicines.
 For example, every asthma sufferer should know that a long-acting reliever inhaler should never be prescribed without a preventer inhaler.
 In addition to this, asthma sufferers should also know that using 12 or more short-acting relievers in a year is a sign that their condition is not being kept under control.
 If this is the case, they should visit their GP.

 We want to make sure that all of our patients who are struggling with asthma have all the information they need when following a treatment.
 To do this, below we take a look at the different types of inhalers and how they should be used.
 Inhalers come in a variety of shapes and sizes, but it is the colour of a device that usually shows the effect of the medicine:

-The Royal College of Physicians advise people to ask themselves three questions to assess the severity of their asthma2:
+The Royal College of Physicians advises people to ask themselves three questions to assess the severity of their asthma.
+(2)